This Easy Crusty French Baguette is simple enough to be made at home but tastes just like you bought it at your local

 - 1 1/4 cups water 10 fl oz or 296 g

-- In a medium sized bowl, measure out flour, add salt and stir.
+- In a medium sized bowl, measure out flour, add salt and stir and then add yeast.

-- Just a little at a time, add water until a shaggy dough has formed.
-The dough shouldn't be sticky, just shaggy so you most likely wont need all of the water.
+- Add water (a little at a time) to the dough and mix into a a shaggy dough.
+The dough shouldn't be sticky, so you may not need to add all of the water.

 - Cover bowl with plastic wrap and let rest for 30 minutes.

-- Lay our a clean cotton towel and flour.
-Divide the dough into 2, 3, or 4 equal portions (If 2, the dough will be very long, about 18 + inches.
-You can get around 4 10-12 inch baguettes).
-Shape doughs into long loaves with pointed ends and place on towel.
-Cover with oiled plastic wrap or a dry linen towel and let rise again until almost doubled – another 30-45 minutes.
+- Lightly flour surface.
+Divide dough in half.
+And then halve again to get 4 equal portions that are about 10 inches long.
+Shape doughs into long loaves with pointed ends.
+Cover with oiled plastic wrap or a dry linen towel and let rise again until almost doubled - about 30-45 minutes.

-- Once doubled, transfer loaves to greased sheets.
+- Once doubled, gently transfer loaves to baking sheets.
 Sprinkle with flour and then slash with a bread lame slashing tool.

-- Add to oven and spray with water.
-Set timer for 30 minutes.
-Let bake for 5 minutes (at 25 min mark) and spray again.
-Let bake for another 7 minutes (at 18 min mark) and spray doughs again with water.
+- Spray loaves with water and then add to oven.
+Set time for 30 minutes.
+Let bake for 5 minutes (25 min mark) and then spray with water.
+After another 7 minutes (at 18 min mark) spray again with water.

 - Bake for a total of 30 minutes or until baguettes are brown and crusty.
 Remove from oven and let cool.
 When the bottom is tapped, they should sound hallow.